Microchip Functional Safety Ready Portfolio

 In applications such as appliances, industrial control systems and vehicles, designers are increasingly relying on electronics systems to provide efficient control and enhanced user features.
 These applications require safe and reliable operation to protect the well-being of end users.
 Most of the time, electrical systems operate as intended, but in the event of unexpected conditions or a system malfunction, the application of functional safety specifications such as ISO 26262 ensures that manufacturers have designed their products to operate safely.

-The Microchip range of Functional Safety Ready products includes microcontrollers, Digital Signal Controllers (DSCs), and interface and connectivity solutions such as CAN controllers.
+The Microchip range of Functional Safety Ready products includes microcontrollers ranging from 8-Bit to 32-Bit as well as MPUs, Digital Signal Controllers (DSCs), and interface and connectivity solutions such as CAN controllers.
 Products which carry the Functional Safety Ready designation offer the latest hardware safety features, and are supported by detailed documentation and other collateral.
 A Failure Modes, Effects, and Diagnostic Analysis (FMEDA) report, for instance, quantifies the rate of failure events for each of a device’s fault modes.
 This information is presented as a Failure In Time (FIT) rate distribution.

 The features of the Functional Safety Ready products help OEMs to gain certification for compliance with standards including:

 - ISO 26262, applied to safety-related systems which include one or more electrical and/or electronic systems and which are installed in series production passenger cars

 - IEC 61508, for those parts of a device or system which perform automated safety functions, including sensors, control logic, actuators and microprocessors.
 The standard is applied across various industry sectors.